Dreaming of Retirement

 For someone in a highly specialized, high barrier-to-entry field, it may be very difficult to actually get back into that field.
 My guess is that it would be very difficult for a physician, lawyer or software developer to get hired in their field after being out of the workforce for 20 years.
 There is age discrimination in many industries, and this may be a big factor in one’s decision to leave the workforce.

 By this point you are probably a little depressed.
 This is understandable so let me cheer you up a bit.
 The 4% rule is still a good rule regardless of its flaws.
-First of all, the 4% rule is designed to work for 30 years in all economic scenarios regardless of when you retire if you follow it’s rules, so in order for it to fail, you have to retire in a year that has been worse than every other year in history.
-If you are retiring at or beyond traditional retirement age with less than 30 years of life expectancy with social security and Medicare in reach I would consider it pretty much bulletproof.
+First of all, the 4% rule is designed to work for 30 years in all economic scenarios regardless of when you retire if you follow it’s rules.
+In order for it to fail, you have to retire in a year that has been worse than every other year in modern history.
+If you are retiring at or beyond traditional retirement age with less than 30 years of life expectancy with social security and Medicare in reach I would consider the 4% rule pretty much bulletproof.
 Additionally, in most years of retirement the 4% rule is actually too conservative.
 Most of the time you will end up with far more money than you need.

 Also the 4% rule does not take into account money from: